ExtraFerm: An Extended Matchgate Simulator: Simulator

 \textsc{Raw Estimate} does this by summing up contributions from \textit{trajectories}, which are classically simulable matchgate approximations of the original circuit.
 Intuitively, each time we encounter a controlled-phase gate, we probabilistically branch between two possible paths.
-The number of trajectories that are needed to achieve a Born-rule probability estimate within $\epsilon$ for failure probability $\delta$ is exponential only in the \textit{extent} $\xi^\ast$ of the circuit, given by the formula
+The number of trajectories that are needed to achieve a Born-rule probability estimate within $\epsilon$ for failure probability $\delta$ is dominated by the \textit{extent} $\xi^\ast$ of the circuit, given by the formula

 where $\theta_j$ is the angle of the $j^{th}$ controlled-phase gate in the circuit.
 Using the parameters $\epsilon$, $\delta$, $p_{\text{max}}$, and $\xi^\ast$, a lower bound for the number of required trajectories is given by